MOD-Magazine/MOD-Magazine/April23/projects-of-the-month.md

 ![A harsh winter](./assets/aged-winter.png)

-Aged also has an official multiplayer server, for those of you who still want to freeze to death, but with the power of friendship by your side.
+Aged also has an official multiplayer server, for those of you who want to freeze to death with the power of friendship by your side.
 I think Aged might be my choice next time I want to play Minecraft - it seems well crafted and polished.

 ## [Entity Model Features](https://modrinth.com/mod/entity-model-features)

-Finally, the death of Optifine draws closer.
 Entity Model Features is a multiloader mod available for Fabric, Quilt, and Forge that adds support for Optifine's custom entity model (CEM) format, which allows resource packs to modify entity models.

 ![That's not a normal pig...](./assets/entity-model-features-pig.png)